Salwan-Mohamed/Master_Kubernetes_4thedtion/Chapter1_Understanding_Kubernetes_Architecture/README.md

 4. **Core Kubernetes Concepts**: Pods, services, deployments, and more
 5. **Kubernetes Architecture in Depth**: Control plane, node components, and their interactions
 6. **Kubernetes Container Runtimes**: CRI, containerd, CRI-O, and other runtime options

+## Visual References

+The chapter includes various diagrams to help visualize key concepts:

+1. **Kubernetes High-Level Architecture**: Overview of control plane and worker nodes
+2. **Container Runtime Interface (CRI)**: How kubelet communicates with different runtimes
+3. **Design Patterns**: Visualizations of sidecar, ambassador, and adapter patterns
+4. **Reconciliation Loop**: How Kubernetes maintains desired state
+5. **Resource Relationships**: How different Kubernetes resources relate to each other
+6. **Components Overview**: Detailed breakdown of all Kubernetes components

+Refer to the `images/kubernetes_ascii_diagrams.md` file for simple ASCII-based diagrams, which can serve as references for creating more sophisticated visualizations.

 ## Getting Started